JuliaLang/www.julialang.org/blog/2020/05/invalidations.md

 For now we'll skip `trees[end-1]`, and consider `tree[end-2]` which results from defining `sizeof(::Type{X}) where X<:FixedPoint`.
-Simply put, this looks like a method that we don't need; perhaps it dates from some confusion, or an era where perhaps it was necessary.
+There's a perfectly good default definition, and this looks like a method that we don't need; perhaps it dates from some confusion, or an era where perhaps it was necessary.
 So we've discovered an easy place where a developer could do something to productively decrease the number of invalidations, in this case by just deleting the method.

-You'll also notice one example where the new method is *less specific*.
+Rarely (in other packages) you'll notice cases where the new method is *less specific*.
-It is not clear why such methods should be invalidating, and this may be a Julia bug.
+It is not clear why such methods should be invalidating, and this may be either a SnoopCompile or Julia bug.

 ### Partial specialization